NHLBI-MR/ISMRM2019_demo/GE_converter_demo/ge_to_ismrmrd_converter/README.md

     cd ../
     ```

-1. A typical command line to convert the supplied P-file using this library is:
+1. Navigate to the 'sampleData' directory.
+A typical command line to convert the supplied P-file using this library is:

    ```bash
    pfile2ismrmrd -v -l libp2i-generic.so -p GenericConverter -x $GE_TOOLS_HOME/share/ge-tools/config/default.xsl P25088.7